Hanze UAS and the Erasmus+ Programme

 Studenten buiten op blokken voor Van OlstBorg 2022

 Hanze UAS (NL GRONING03) has participated in the Erasmus Programme since 1989.
 Over the years, the Erasmus Programme has been of enormous importance for our internationalisation process.
-Hanze UAS participates in both KA103 projects (HE student and staff mobility with programme countries) and KA107 projects (HE student and staff mobility between programme and partner countries).
+Hanze UAS participates in both KA131 projects (HE student and staff mobility with programme countries) and KA171 projects (HE student and staff mobility between programme and partner countries).
 Hanze UAS also coordinates and participates in numerous KA2 projects.
 In December 2020 Hanze UAS was awarded the Erasmus Charter for Higher Education 2021-2027.
 You can find the ECHE and the ECHE policy statement in the attachment.

 Inter-Institutional Agreements

 Hanze UAS has Inter-Institutional Agreements with a large number of partner institutions abroad, both within the framework of the Erasmus+ programme and outside the Erasmus+ programme.
 These agreements regulate the exchange of students and staff on the basis of reciprocity.
 The administration of the agreements is done by Team International Mobility, which is also responsible for the administration of the Erasmus+ grants.
+Collaboration agreements with partner institutions require the signature of the Chairman of the Executive Board.
+Erasmus+ Inter-Institutional Agreements are signed by the Erasmus Institutional Coordinator, on behalf of the Executive Board.

 ECTS Course Catalogue